Two divers saving life underwater: An UBBU Collaboration by C7 Aqaba

 How did it all begin?

 The Clean-up Dive initiative was launched by two professional divers from Aqaba in 2021.
-Bissan and Saif, responded to the call for protection for our planet after an exploratory journey and reading about life underwater.
-This initiative is aimed at reducing the number of marine debris and single-use plastic pollution in the Red Sea, Aqaba.
+Beisan and Seif, responded to the call of protection for our planet after an exploratory journey and reading about life underwater.
+This initiative is aimed at reducing the number of marine debris and single use plastic pollution in Red-Sea, Aqaba.

-In the words of Bissan and Saif, Education is a powerful tool for empowering individuals and local communities.
-Empowerment of Women is also part of the diver’s programme, which gathered 50% of divers to be women as well as the local community supporting them and creating a positive community through their volunteering divers.
+In the words of Beisan and Seif, Education is a powerful tool for empowering individuals and local communities.
+Empowerment of Women is also part of the divers programme, who gathered 50% of divers to be women as well as local community as supporting them and creating a positive community by their volunteering divers.

-Project Sea is a unique initiative that brings together people from all over the world to make a difference.
-Locals and volunteers from different nationalities join forces to help clean up the red sea and protect marine life.
-It’s an amazing opportunity and experience for everyone involved, as it not only allows them to contribute to a great cause but also gives them the chance to work together as a team.
+Locals and volunteers from different nationalities join forces to help clean up red sea and protect marine life.
+It’s an amazing opportunity and experience for everyone involved, as it not only allows them to contribute to a great cause, but also gives them the chance to work together as a team.
 Not only does this project bring people together from different backgrounds, but it also helps clean up our planet and create a better future for generations to come.

 More to explore